matanDev6556/parking_simulation/README.md

 - **iOS**: Properly configured Info.plist with permission descriptions for location and notifications
 - **Android**: Updated AndroidManifest.xml with required permissions and metadata

-## Future Improvements

-While this project demonstrates various mobile development concepts, there are several areas for potential improvement:

-- Adding unit and integration tests
-- Implementing more advanced UI with custom animations
-- Adding more features like payment processing
-- Enhancing error handling and offline capabilities

-## License

-This project is intended for learning purposes and demonstration of Flutter development skills.